Earth Station and Terminal Design Training:

-We address the essential technical properties in the baseband and RF, and delve deeply into the block diagram, budgets and specification of specifications of earth stations, hubs, and VSATS.
+We address the essential technical properties in the baseband and RF and delve deeply into the block diagram, budgets, and specifications of earth stations, hubs, and VSATS.
 Also addressed are practical approaches for the procurement and implementation of the facility, as well as proper practices for O&M and testing throughout the useful life.
-The overall methodology assures that the earth station meets its requirements in a cost effective and manageable manner.
+The overall methodology assures that the earth station meets its requirements in a cost-effective and manageable manner.

 - Space-Based Laser Systems Training

 - Ground System Design & Operation Training

 - Unmanned Air Vehicle Design Training